GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 The ``File`` menu contains the usual set of options to create a new project, open an existing project, save a project and rename a project.

-In this tutorial we will use the ``wiggly.py`` example that is included with PyQt.
-It consists of a single Python file, rather than a collection of packages and sub-packages that is typical of a larger application.
+For the remainder of this tutorial we will use the ``pyqtdeploy.pdy`` project file included in the root of the source package.

 Defining the Application Source